Anello-Photonics/docs-A1/docs/communication_messaging.rst

 These would all be interpreted as moving in reverse with a speed of 24.

+.. note:: If sending odometer speeds by UDP from another program, send to UDP port 3 on the EVK, from the computer's UDP port matching "odometer port" configuration.

 4.3  RTCM Data Input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Standard RTCM messages can be forwarded to the ANELLO EVK to enable the GNSS receivers to reach RTK precision.
+Standard RTCM messages can be forwarded to the data port of the ANELLO EVK and GNSS INS to enable the GNSS receivers to reach RTK precision.
-The EVK receives standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.
-The
+Standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages, are supported.
-ANELLO Python Program provides an NTRIP client which can connect to a standard NTRIP network and forward the
-received RTCM messages into the EVK.
+The ANELLO Python Program provides an NTRIP client which can connect to a standard NTRIP network and forward the RTCM messages to the ANELLO unit.

 4.4  Ping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Ping command can be used to test if the serial port is properly configured.

 #APPNG*48